 The mission of the Centre for Biological Modelling (CBM) is to support interested EMBL scientists in adopting mathematical modelling techniques, and to foster the interchange of existing modelling expertise throughout EMBL.
 The services offered by the CBM are open to EMBL scientists of all career levels.
-Just write me an email or drop by at the Centre Office (Room 118 in Building 1E).
+Just write me an email or drop by at the Centres Office (Room 118 in Building 1E).

 The CBM provides consultation appointments, performs collaborative modelling tasks, trains EMBL members in relevant programming languages and software tools and will foster collaboration and interactions between EMBL researchers using seminars, journal clubs as well as interdisciplinary retreats.

 You have the data and the in depth knowledge of the system you are investigating and you know which question you want to answer.
 The CBM can provide you with guidance on modelling approaches and tools to support your attempts to answer your questions.
 Typically questions that can be tackled by modelling are:

 - Is your current understanding of the systems mechanisms in accordance with your data?

 - If not, what additional mechanism could improve consistency between data and what you believe is the process that leads to these data?